kimela1/SQL/Employees/README.md

 # Employees Database Analysis

+Data from [365datascience](https://365datascience.com/set-up-database-sql/).
 View dashboard on Tableau public [here](https://public.tableau.com/profile/elaine2327#!/vizhome/employees_15825290635430/Dashboard1)

 ## Summary
 * From 1990 to 2002, the employees of the company have consistently been around 60% male and around 40% female.